Homomorphisms between multidimensional constant-shape substitutions: Measurable morphisms between constant-shape substitutions

-In \cite{durand2000linearly} was proved that one-dimensional linearly recurrent subshifts (in particular aperiodic substitutions) are coalescent.
-Here we will use \cref{MainTheorem} to obtain that substitution subshifts are also coalescent, for aperiodic primitive reduced constant-shape substitutions.
+In \cite{durand2000linearly} it was proved that one-dimensional linearly recurrent subshifts (in particular substitutive subshifts) are coalescent, i.e, any endomorphism is an automorphism.
+Here we use \cref{MainTheorem} to obtain that substitutive subshifts are also coalescent, for aperiodic primitive reduced constant-shape substitutions.